DFabric/DPlatform-Shell/CONTRIBUTING.md

 # Contributing to DPlatform

-#### This document is attended to provide informations for people who wants to add their contribution to the DPlatform project
+#### Thanks to your interest for the DPlatform project!
+This document is attended to provide advanced informations for people who wants to add their contribution.

 ## Shell Style Guide